-Number Name Description Justification Investment Type Cost Priority Score 1 RAIL TRAINING SIMULATOR Calls for the purchase and installation of one full-scale rail training simulator and virtual learning environment.
-The project also includes the purchase of Audio Visual and multimedia setup for five classrooms.
-This project will modernize SFMTA's existing training system with state-of-the-art rail training simulators and a virtual learning environment.
-Potential sites for the simulator include Muni Metro East and 2650 Bayshore.
-Personnel trained would use what they have learned to improve the comfort and safety of the passengers that they carry.
-Personnel would have a better understanding of the rail vehicle and the rail system and would be better prepared to pass required operational exams.
-Enhance \$2,000,000 64 2 BUS OPERATOR TRAINING SIMULATORS Includes purchase and installation of two 360-degree, computer-based graphic training stations.
-These simulators will be used to train transit operators to provide control over difficult weather conditions, equipment malfunctions, traffic behaviors and other real-world situations.
-Potential locations for the simulators include Muni Metro East or 2650 Bayshore This project will provide for greater safety training, for the purposes of being better prepared in times of emergency and under inclement weather conditions.
-Operators will have a better understanding of the vehicles they operate.
-Enhance \$1,000,000 56 3 FACILITY SAFETY IMPROVEMENTS Features a series of facility safety improvement projects at all SFMTA facilities, as appropriate.
-Projects include: Eye Wash Stations, Pigeon Abatement, Pit Drain Sump Systems, Pit Safety Nets, Motive Power Emergency Lights, Potrero Storeroom Isolative Wall, and Presidio Power Shutoff Switches.
-Also adding Fall Protection upgrades over the next 20 years.
-These projects improve the safety of the work environment.
-Investments in safety infrastructure also assist in promoting a culture of safety.
-Enhance \$4,350,000 48 4 SUBWAY FIRE ALARM & DETECTION This project will upgrade the current fire alarm and detection system at shared Muni Metro/BART stations.
-The work involves voluntarily upgrading the facilities to the fire alarm and detection requirements of San Francisco Code (2010 edition) and National Fire Protection Association (NFPA) 72 Alarm Code (2010 edition) which is currently adopted by San Francisco Fire Department.
-The scope of work is to replace and install fire alarm control panel (FACP), emergency voice system, audible alarm notification appliances, strobes, alarm annunciator, power supply to the FACP and emergency voice/alarm communication system.
+Total Program Gost (0005). #45,700 Agency No. Project Name Project Description Project Justification 4 SUBWAY FIRE ALARM Investment Type: Cost (\$ thousands): Priority Score: & DETECTION Enhance \$25,000 48 This project will upgrade the current fire alarm and detection system at shared Muni Metro/BART stations.
+The work involves voluntarily upgrading the facilities to the fire alarm and detection requirements of San Francisco Code (2010 edition).
+The scope of work includes replacing and installing fire alarm control panel (FACP), emergency voice system, audible alarm notification appliances, strobes, alarm annunciator, power supply to the FACP and emergency voice/alarm communication system.
 This project would be initiated and led by BART.
-This system will be monitored by an Underwriters Laboratories (UL) Listed Monitoring Station and will also interface with the Central Control System and the San Francisco Fire Department (SFFD) system.
-This project will result in a properly functioning fire detection system, quicker detection of minor incidents, elimination of false alarms, and a universal design for the fire alarm and detection equipment.
-Enhance \$25,000,000 48 5 AUTOMATED PHOTO ENFORCEMENT SYSTEM REHABILITATION Provides for the upgrade of existing photo enforcement equipment at 43 approaches from wet film to digital film systems.
+This project will result in a quicker detection of mior incidents, elimination of false alarms, and a universal design for the fire alarm and detection equipment.
+5 AUTOMATED PHOTO SYSTEM ENHANCEME Investment Type: Cost (\$ thousands): Priority Score: Provides for the upgrade of existing photo enforcement equipment at 43 approaches from wet film to digital film systems.
 Also provides for purchase and installation of Automated Photo Enforcement systems at 10 new locations throughout the City.
 Automated Photo Enforcement systems improve intersection safety, reducing the number of vehicle crashes from red light running.
 Automated photo enforcement systems can improve the safety of the transportation system and provide greater comfort to both bicyclists and pedestrians.
-Enhance \$7,350,000 46 6 BICYCLE SAFETY EDUCATION (Program) Provides educational courses on bicycle safety for both bicyclists and motorists who interact with bicyclists as part of their job (taxi, truck, muni drivers, etc.).
+6 BICYCLE SAFETY EDUCATION (Program) Investment Type: Enhance Cost (\$ thousands): \$12,000 Priority Score: 40 Provides educational courses on bicycle safety for both bicyclists and motorists who interact with bicyclists as part of their job (taxi, truck, muni drivers, etc.).
 Courses for bicyclists are taught for all skill levels.
 Topics covered include proper handling of a bicycle, rules of the road, hazards for bicyclists, and legal responsibilities.
 Providing proper training and education allows for new cyclists to feel more comfortable and experienced cyclists to refresh their knowledge or get up to date on the most recent laws.
 Educating non-cyclists may result in a greater understanding of the rights and responsibilities of both cyclists and non-cyclists.
-Enhance \$12,000,000 40 Total \$51,700,000